reaperConan/stat-628-module3/README.md

 #### Summary

-Contains the jupyter notebook which summarize our work.
+Contains the jupyter notebook and the summary in pdf format which summarize our work.

 ## References